BestTimesToVisit.com Logo

 nature

-Embark on an early morning trek to the majestic waterfalls cascading through the Sertig Valley.
-The crisp mountain air and the symphony of rushing water create a truly invigorating experience, especially as the first rays of sun illuminate the rugged peaks.
-Pack a thermos of hot chocolate to savor the solitude.
+Embark on an early morning trek to the majestic Sertig waterfalls, a hidden gem nestled in a picturesque valley.
+The crisp mountain air and the roar of the cascading water are invigorating, and you'll often have the trail to yourself, making for a truly serene nature experience.
+Pack a thermos of hot chocolate to enjoy as the sun paints the peaks.

 Best time: June-October